Getting your first motorcycle can be one of the most exciting and overwhelming times of your life as a new rider.

-When it comes to picking your first bike there’s a lot to consider.
-Motorcycle types vary hugely, and factors like displacement, positioning, seat height, ABS braking, windscreens, ergonomics, motorcycle weight, and more are important details to consider when finding the right bike for you.
+When it comes to picking that first bike, there’s a lot to consider.
+Motorcycle types vary widely, and factors like displacement, positioning, seat height, ABS braking, windscreens, ergonomics and motorcycle weight are important aspects to consider when finding yourself the right bike.

 Pictured: Kawasaki Z400 ABS